For immediate release: October 10, 2013

-If a vehicle versus deer accident occurs, motorists should make every attempt to drive their vehicle as far off the highway as possible, park on the right shoulder, activate the four-way hazard flashers, stay in the vehicle and wait until help arrives.
-Motorists traveling on the Thruway can report an accident by calling the Thruway Authority’s emergency number at 1-800-842-2233, or 911.
+If a vehicle-deer accident occurs, motorists should make every attempt to drive their vehicles as far off the highway as possible, park on the right shoulder, activate four-way hazard flashers, and stay in the vehicle and wait until help arrives.
+Motorists traveling on the Thruway can report an accident by calling 911 or the Thruway Authority’s emergency number at 1-800-842-2233.

-Additional traveler safety tips are available on the Thruway Authority website at www.thruway.ny.gov/travelers/safety/drivingsafety.html.
+Additional traveler safety tips are available on the Thruway website at http://www.thruway.ny.gov/travelers/safety/drivingsafety.html .